Head of Operations and Sales

 5 ways technology has changed the world of recruitment for the better

 It is no secret that the world of technology has completely transformed the recruitment space.
 From allowing room for new businesses to enter the market to the creation of digitally-focused jobs, the recruitment industry is unrecognisable from where it was 20 years ago.
 The transformative effect of technology has largely been for the better and has allowed recruiters to provide candidates with a better experience and find them more suitable roles.

-Improved candidate experience
+#2 Improved candidate experience to reduce employee churn

 The growth of freelance employment has only been made possible by technology.
-Whilst there are many benefits for workers (flexibility and autonomous working), there are various advantages for recruiters.
-Having an international pool of workers to choose from, recruiters can outsource specific tasks for specific lengths of time, all managed online.
-In addition, recruiting for gig workers allows for cost-savings on office rent and a reduced environmental footprint.
+Whilst there are many benefits for freelancers (flexibility and autonomous working), there are also various advantages for businesses.
+For example, with an international pool of freelancers to potentially hire, companies can outsource specific tasks to freelance specialists for specific lengths of time while saving on hiring costs.